wearablebp/wearablebp.github.io/index.md

 ---

 <h2> Welcome to <b>wearablebp.github.io</b>!</h2>
-This website accompanies our review [Wearable Blood Pressure Monitoring Devices: Understanding Heterogeneity in Design and Evaluation](https://wearablebp.github.io/assets/WearableBP_IEEETBME_accepted.pdf) (accepted, IEEE TBME).
+This website accompanies our review "Wearable Blood Pressure Monitoring Devices: Understanding Heterogeneity in Design and Evaluation" [[IEEE Xplore]](https://ieeexplore.ieee.org/document/10623798)[[Alt source]](https://wearablebp.github.io/assets/WearableBP_IEEETBME_accepted.pdf) (accepted, IEEE TBME).
 The goal of this website is to allow researchers to understand the state of Wearable BP and to better identify promising research directions.
 Here, you can find:

 <ul>
 	<li> <a href="{{site.baseurl}}/bib/">Bibliography</a>: search tool for studies included and excluded in systematic review </li>